gnebbia/av_evasion/Procedure.md

 If we are dealing with executables, it is a good idea to sign them.
 We can do this: by using: https://github.com/secretsquirrel/SigThief

+## Appendix

+A good metasploit module to check if there are AV exclusion paths is: msf post/windows/gather/enum_av_excluded